galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 > 1. {% tool [Interactive CellXgene Environment]() %} with the following parameters:
 >    - {% icon param-file %} *"Concatenate dataset"*: `Final cell annotated object`
 >
-> 2. When ready, you will see a message: {% icon details} *There is an InteractiveTool result view available, click here to display* <---- Click there!
+> 2. When ready, you will see a message: {% icon details %} *There is an InteractiveTool result view available, click here to display* <---- Click there!
 >
 > Sometimes this link can aggravate a firewall or something similar.
 It should be fine to go to the site.
 You will be asked to `name your annotation`, so do so to start playing around!
 >